 Fairytale Town, open since 1959 in William Land Regional Park, is a child’s dream come true: They can actually live out their favorite bedtime stories and nursery rhymes in kid-friendly areas.
 This is a great place for toddlers and preschoolers to come and explore the pint-sized play areas, like the Jack and Jill Hill or the Toadstools.
 The attraction has more than 25 playsets, an animal farm, two performing arts stages which older kids can enjoy, and a few gardens.

-Fairytale Town’s schedule changes with the seasons, and the site closes if it rains, so confirm before you go.
+Fairytale Town’s schedule changes by season and the site is closed if it rains, so confirm the hours before you go.

 With Sacramento being hours away from the nearest ocean, one nice way to get some aquatic fun is at Raging Waters Sacramento.
 The city's biggest water park has more than 25 attractions.
 Only open during the summer months, this water park has activities for the young and old, including more than 20 water slides, a wave pool, and a lazy river.
 While some of the attractions have a height requirement, Treehouse Reef is a fun area for any children under 4 feet (1.2 meters) tall, who can also enjoy the Calypso Cooler Lazy River and the Breaker Beach Wave Pool.
 There are many shaded areas to cool off on hot Sacramento summer days.

 Funderland Amusement Park is a great spot for the kiddies—who can go on nine rides, including a roller coaster, trains, tea cups, a carousel, and a stagecoach—as long as they meet the minimum height requirement.
 The park, which has been in operation since 1946, is also easily located in William Land Regional Park next to Fairytale Town and the Sacramento Zoo.

 There are places nearby for you and the family to grab a bite to eat.
 Funderland’s hours depend on the time of year; confirm them before heading out.